adavis-85/Stock-price-using-classification-/README.md

 0.7962963
 ```
-This is not bad at all for a traded stock.
   Now to test the linear discriminant analysis to see if the rate holds up.
 ```
 library(MASS)